Sia's Vintage Guitars

 Pic Credit: vintageguitarandbass.com

 Initially, there weren’t many famous guitarists that used the SG.
 Sister Rosetta Tharpe was the exception.
-But eventually, it passed through the hands of legends such as Jimi Hendrix, Eric Clapton, and Angus Young, among many others.
+But eventually, it passed through the hands of legends such as Jimi Hendrix, Eric Clapton, and most popularly, Angus Young of AC/DC.

 Sister Rosetta Tharpe